Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 "I was over prepared", said no hiker, ever.

 Now on to the safety tips.

 If the trail you're on dumps you unceremoniously at water's edge, and you can see the trail resume on the other side of the water crossing, you're in better shape than if you have to scout for a place to ford a river.

 Because if you can see the trail on the other side, you can also see how deep the water is, how fast it's moving, and what the bottom might be like: rocks, logs, deep holes, etc.

 But don't automatically assume this is your crossing point.

-So Tip #1 involves assessing your situation and deciding on a course of action.
+So the first safety tip involves assessing your situation and deciding on a course of action.

-To assess how deep and fast the water is moving, find a rock and chuck it into the water.
+To assess how deep and fast the water is, find a rock and chuck it into the water.
 Listen: a deep "plop" means deep water.